ArpitChaudhary1/Hangman/README.md

 # 🎯 Hangman Game (Python)

 Welcome to the **Hangman Game**, a classic word-guessing game built using Python!
-This is a beginner-level console game where the player tries to guess a randomly selected word one letter at a time before running out of lives.
+This is a beginner-level console game where the player attempts to guess a randomly selected word one letter at a time before exhausting their lives.

 ## 🚀 About the Project

-I am in my learning phase of Python and I created this basic game to increase my skill in Python.
+I am in the learning phase of Python, and I created this basic game to enhance my skills in Python.
 The game reads from a large word list and provides an engaging experience using simple ASCII art to represent each stage of the game.
 It was a great way for me to apply concepts like file handling, loops, conditionals, and list manipulation in Python.